markmbaum/libode/README.md

 # libode

 This repo contains a collection of C++ classes for solving systems of ordinary differential equations (ODEs) in autonomous form.
 Documentation can be found [here](https://wordsworthgroup.github.io/libode/).
 All of the solvers are single-step, Runge-Kutta-like methods.
 There are explicit, adaptive solvers up to the ninth order.
 The repository also includes Rosenbrock methods, a singly-diagonal implicit Runge-Kutta (SDIRK) method, and several fully implicit Runge-Kutta methods.
+With the current collection of solvers and features, `libode` is well suited to any non-stiff systems and to stiff systems that are tightly coupled and have a known Jacobian (ones that don't require sparse or banded matrix routines).

 These classes were originally styled after Chris Rycroft's [example classes](https://github.com/chr1shr/am225_examples/tree/master/1a_ode_solvers).
 The class structure of the solvers makes it easy to build a templated integrator on top of an arbitrary solver class and switch the solver with only a few keystrokes.
 Implicit methods can be given a function for the ODE system's Jacobian or, if none is provided, the Jacobian is estimated.